ron-wollschlaeger/ron-wollschlaeger/README.md

 # 👋 Welcome:
-Hi, I'm Ron Wollschläger, a passionate self-taught web designer,<br>UI/UX designer, and web developer.
-My love for the digital world<br>has led me to create captivating and user-centric websites,<br>focusing on both aesthetics and functionality.
-I thrive on exploring<br>and enhancing the visual and interactive aspects of the web.
+Hi, I'm Ron Wollschläger, a passionate self-taught web designer, UI/UX designer, and web developer.
+My love for the digital world has led me to create captivating and user-centric websites, focusing on both aesthetics and functionality.
+I thrive on exploring and enhancing the visual and interactive aspects of the web.

 ## 🌐 Socials:
 <a href="https://www.facebook.com/profile.php?id=100085403391874" target="_blank"><img src="https://img.shields.io/badge/Facebook-%231877F2.svg?logo=Facebook&logoColor=white" alt="facebook logo"></a>